sundream/ggApp/README.md

 社区
 ====
-* QQ 群：583735151

 [Back to TOC](#table-of-contents)

 证书
 ====
 ggApp is licensed under the MIT License,Version 0.0.1.
-See [LICENSE](https://github.com/sundream/ggApp/LICENSE) for the full license text.
+See [LICENSE](https://github.com/sundream/ggApp/blob/master/LICENSE) for the full license text.

 [Back to TOC](#table-of-contents)